 By Tammy Sons

 To grow Venus flytraps, you need lower quality soil with some form of acidity.
 Go to your local nursery to get seeds or bulbs, whichever stage you would like to start growing Venus flytraps.
-Keep Venus flytraps in half shade and half sun light.
+Keep Venus flytraps in half shade and half sunlight.
 Only expose developing Venus flytraps to a few hours of direct sunlight.
 Be sure to prune regularly and cut off dead leaves and stems that may hamper growth.
-Be sure you are knowledgeable about pruning methods before trimming your plants and be especially careful with tools you use so you don’t harm your Venus flytraps.
+Be sure you are knowledgeable about pruning methods before trimming your plants and be especially careful with tools you use, so you don’t harm your Venus flytraps.
 Water your plants regularly and be sure to keep them from the cold and harsh winds; the winter is usually when they are dormant.
-Keep them inside during the winter and make sure the temperature in your house is from the mid forties to the early nineties; Venus flytraps generally prefer those temperatures.
+Keep them inside during the winter and make sure the temperature in your house is from the mid-forties to the early nineties; Venus flytraps prefer those temperatures.
 Venus flytraps are pretty adaptable to most temperatures.
 Go by the not too hot, not too cold method.
 Venus Flytraps are interesting plants to grow and require less maintenance than other plants.
-All they need is the basic elements that plants need to survive and when it comes to food they can pretty much fend for themselves.
+All they need is the basic elements that plants need to survive, and when it comes to food, they can pretty much fend for themselves.